NatalyCamacho/Looplab/README.md

-Looplab Landing page created with bootstrap
+Looplab fully responsive landing page created with bootstrap

 See the website here: